reactjs/react.dev/content/docs/accessibility.md

 ```

 This code exposes the functionality to both pointer device and keyboard users.
 Also note the added `aria-*` props to support screen-reader users.
 For simplicity's sake
-the keyboard events to enable `arrow key` interaction of the popover options have not been implemented.
+the keyboard events to enable `arrow key` interaction of the popover options has not been implemented.

 <img src="../images/docs/blur-popover-close.gif" alt="A popover list correctly closing for both mouse and keyboard users." />